 Take Home Message

 Low glycemic carbohydrates (vegetables, fruits, whole grains, legumes) are an important part of a healthy diet.
 As we’ve discussed in previous posts on the Rustic Diet a variety of colorful carbohydrates are health promoting, anti-inflammatory, and disease preventing.
 It may not be appropriate for everyone to limit their carbohydrates beyond that of a moderate intake (100-200 grams per day).
 If however you are battling cancer or are obese and struggling to lose weight, then following a low carbohydrate diet could be very helpful.
 You can safely transition your diet to lower carb by following the steps I outlined above.
-For additional support feel free to contact me for a FREE 15-minute consultation.
+For additional support contact me for a FREE 15-minute consultation. (this article was initially published on 9/22/16)